paritytech/polkadot-sdk/docs/contributor/CONTRIBUTING.md

 ### In General

-A Pull Request (PR) needs to be reviewed and approved by project maintainers.
+* A Pull Request (PR) needs to be reviewed and approved by project maintainers.
-If a change does not alter any logic (e.g. comments, dependencies, docs), then it may be tagged `A1-insubstantial` and merged faster.
+* If a change does not alter any logic (e.g. comments, dependencies, docs), then it may be tagged `A1-insubstantial` and merged faster.
-If it is an urgent fix with no large change to logic, then it may be merged after a non-author contributor has reviewed it well and approved the review once CI is complete.
-No PR should be merged until all reviews' comments are addressed.
+* No PR should be merged until all reviews' comments are addressed.

 ### Labels